+Valuation date June 30, 2023 June 30, 2023

-Amortization mathed lethod, level percent of salary.
+Actuarial cost method Entry Age Cost Method, level percent of salary.
 Entry Age Cost Method, level percent of salary.

-Amonization method Level percent of p Level percent of payroll - assuming a 3.25% increase in total covered payroll.
+Amortization method Level percent of payroll - assuming a 3.00% increase in total cover ed payroll.

 Amortization period

 Multiple Layers:

 2009 ERIP 15 years

 Pre-June 30, 2021 layers, starting June 30, 2021 21 years

-, Actuarial Experience 15 years
+Actuarial Experience 15 years

 Change in non-health related assumptions 20 years

 Change in health related assumptions 15 years

 Future ERIP 5 years

-, AVA in excess of AAL 30 years
+AVA in excess of AAL 30 years

 Plan Amendment 15 years

+An adjustment is made to the amortization period of all the UAAL actuarial gain layers to be the longer of 15 years or the remaining amortization period for the outstanding balance of the pre- June 30, 2021 UAAL layers when the total UAAL contribution is negative (a credit) but there is a UAAL balance.

+Asset valuation method Market value of assets less unrecognized returns in each of the last seven years.
+Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a seven-year period.
+The valuation value of assets cannot be less than 60% or greater than 140% of the market value of assets.

-Actuarial assumptions Investment rate of return 7.00% Inflation rate 2.75% Real across-the-board salary increase 0.50% Projected salary increases Ranges from 9.95% to 4.25% based on years of service, including inflation Medical, dental, Medicare Part B trend rates See table on page 46.
-Plan participants June 30, 2021 June 30, 2020 Current retirees, beneficiaries, and dependents receiving benefits 23,579 21,572 Current active participants 25,176 27,490 Terminated participants entitled but not yet eligible 1,554 1,526 Pensioners and beneficiaries entitled but not yet eligible for health benefits 141 142 Total 50,450 50,730
+Actuarial assumptions Investment rate of return 7.00% Inflation rate 2.50% Real across-the-board salary increase 0.50% Projected salary increases Ranges from 9.00% to 4.00% based on years of service, including inflation Medical, dental, Medicare Part B trend rates See table on page 47.
+Plan participants June 30, 2023 June 30, 2022 Current retirees, beneficiaries, and dependents receiving benefits 23,696 23,798 Current active participants 25,875 24,917 Terminated participants entitled but not yet eligible 1,617 1,537 Pensioners and beneficiaries entitled but not yet eligible for health benefits 132 139 Total 51,320 50,391